 Matting: This is made from either paper or fiberglass.
 It is what holds the shingle together until it is on your roof.
-Shingles with fiberglass (and thermoplastics) won’t swell up and break down as quickly as paper based matting.
+Shingles with fiberglass (and thermoplastics) won’t swell up and break down as quickly as paper-based matting.

 Asphalt: When a barrel of crude oil is refined, two products come from each barrel — gasoline and asphalt sludge.
 The sludge is what is used for shingles (and roads).
 The asphalt sludge is applied to the matting.
 New refining technologies (inspired by high gas prices) have allowed refiners to get more gasoline out of every barrel of crude oil.
 This means there is less asphalt to be sold on the marketplace.
-High demand and low supply of asphalt is a key reason why roofing has doubled over the last decade.
+High demand and low supply of asphalt are key reasons why roofing has doubled over the last decade.
 In the summer there is more of a demand for asphalt due to road projects.
-The economic laws supply and demand make summertime the most expensive time to put on your roof.
+The economic laws of supply and demand make summertime the most expensive time to put on your roof.

 Aggregate: Before the asphalt hardens (solidifies) the aggregate is put onto the shingle and pressed in.
 This aggregate protects the underlying asphalt from drying out.
-The tighter the aggregate, the lower the possibility that the matting and asphalt will break down from heat, sunlight and weather conditions.
+The tighter the aggregate, the lower the possibility that the matting and asphalt will break down from heat, sunlight, and weather conditions.
 This is why some of the better manufacturers put extra aggregate on shingles which means that more will stick, but it also means that more will tend to slough off.

 Summertime heat has benefits and it has drawbacks.

-Benefits: Shingles have sealants on them that adhere them to other shingles as well as starter strips.
+Benefits: Shingles have sealants on them that adhere to other shingles as well as starter strips.
 If your roofer uses starter strips, find out which kind and ask if they also use them in valleys and along rakes (gable ends).

-Wintertime is a high risk time to install your roof
+Wintertime is a high-risk time to install your roof

 Temperatures below 45 degrees make shingles less pliable.
 Temperatures below freezing can crack as installers have to walk on them to get to other parts of the roof.
 The thermo-plastics that are used in the matting are very strong (think glass) but they are thin and with weight applied to them, can be brittle in cold temperatures.
 Since shingles are installed from the bottom up, the roofer must walk on the shingle to apply each subsequent shingle.
 If you must do a winter install, read this link.

 Cold weather also brings with it difficulty in doing the installation.
 Air nail guns jam.
 Compressors don’t work well since the rings to help to maintain the pressure in the tanks are not as pliable under cold.
 Air hoses which are normally very pliable, are about as flexible as wire cables when it comes to moving around on the roof.
-Sealants will not apply very well and optimally, each shingle would have sealants applied to it but since it would take about 4 to 5 times as long to do a roof in this manner, I have yet to meet an installation company which uses those sealants.
+Sealants will not apply very well and optimally, each shingle would have sealants applied to it but since it would take about 4 to 5 times as long to do a roof in this manner, I have yet to meet an installation company that uses those sealants.

 The bottom line is that spring is the best time to install an asphalt shingle roof.
-You get the cooler temperatures (close to 50 degrees or so) that reduce scuffing, followed by the heat of warmer days in the near future to adhere the shingles to one another and reduce blow off.
+You get the cooler temperatures (close to 50 degrees or so) that reduce scuffing, followed by the heat of warmer days in the near future to adhere the shingles to one another and reduce blow-off.